dennisprangle/ABCDistances.jl/README.md

 ```

 The next command runs an ABC SMC algorithm.
-The second argument is how many simulations to accept at each iteration.
+The second argument is how many simulations to produce at each iteration which are below the *previous* threshold.
-The third is how many to use to produce the next threshold.
+The third is how simulations to accept at each iteration.
-(So below the next threshold uses the 10% quantile.)
-The last argument is how many simulations to perform - the algorithm terminates once this is reached.
+The last argument is how many simulations to perform in total - the algorithm terminates once this is reached.

 ```
 abcSMC(abcinput, 2000, 200, 1000000);